ukparliament/egg-timer/public/treaty.rb.md

           break
         end
       end
-If **day immediately following** the laying day is not a joint parliamentary sitting day **and** is not followed by a joint parliamentary sitting day...
+If **day immediately following** the laying day is not a joint actual sitting day **and** is not followed by a joint actual sitting day...

     else
 .. this error message is displayed to users.